Tenyo22/Signature-Recognition/README.md

 # Firma
-Lenguages and Automata II - Final Project.
+Functional Logic Programming - Final Project 8th Semester.

 It's necessary to add a image of the original signature on a white background.